 Cons

 Territories should be structured in a way that compliments your product and go-to-market strategy.
 When a product is young (and has issues that the development team hasn’t ironed out), your salespeople will need larger territories with more accounts to make a living.
-The easier it is to sell your product and the wider the appeal, the easier it is to segment territories without worrying that you’re designing a patch that will doom a salesperson to fail.
+The easier it is to sell your product and the wider the appeal, the easier it is to segment territories without worrying that you’ve designed a patch that will doom a salesperson to fail.

 A great deal of the strategy behind territory structure is based on product knowledge.
-But, too often, that “knowledge” is biased, human observation.
+But, too often, that “knowledge” is a biased, human observation.

 You must dig into the data to verify or disprove any assumptions.

-Look at your customer distribution across industries and markets.
-If you have a wide industry pool, but your markets are limited it may be an issue of a salesperson only having the bandwidth to cover limited geography.
-If you have shallow industry diversity, organizing territories by geography may be tricky depending on the number of salespeople you want to hire and the number of eligible accounts needed to sustain a salesperson.
+If you have shallow industry diversity, organizing territories by layering on geography or company size may be tricky depending on the number of salespeople you want to hire and the number of eligible accounts needed to sustain a salesperson.

-Population density correlates to employment opportunities which correlate to business density.
+Population density correlates to employment opportunities, which correlate to business density.

 If you’re at the point where you need to split territories and divide states or even cities, I would recommend using zip code over area code.
 Many enrichment tools list 800 numbers for accounts, which is useless when it comes to territory zonings.
 They’re much more likely to populate address information than other contact details.
 Area codes are also odd in that geography is often secondary to coverage.